opennox/docs/content/_index.en.md

 This project (OpenNox) is an unofficial community collaboration project for preservation, modding and compatibility purposes.
 This project has no direct affiliation with Electronic Arts Inc. and/or the "Nox" brand.
 "Nox" is an Electronic Arts Inc. brand.
 All Rights Reserved.

-No assets, texts, artwork or other media from the original game(s) is included in this project.
+No assets, texts, artwork or other media from the original game(s) are included in this project.
 We do not condone piracy in any way, shape or form and encourage users to legally own the original game.

 The video game "Nox" is copyright © 2000 Westwood Studios.
 All Rights Reserved.